Definition, Etiology, PathogenesisTop

 Treatment of the underlying condition.
 If this is not feasible, use symptomatic treatment, which involves:

-1) Correction of hyperphosphatemia.
+1) Correction of hyperphosphatemia (see Hyperphosphatemia).

-2) Correction of hypocalcemia.
+2) Correction of hypocalcemia (see Hypocalcemia).

-3) Active vitamin D metabolites (calcitriol), precursors that require no renal hydroxylation (alfacalcidol), or analogues (eg, intravenous paricalcitol administered via a central venous catheter during hemodialysis at doses calculated on the basis of serum PTH levels).
+3) Active vitamin D metabolites (calcitriol), precursors that require no renal hydroxylation (alfacalcidol), or analogues (eg, IV paricalcitol administered via a central venous catheter during hemodialysis at doses calculated on the basis of serum PTH levels).

 4) If the above treatment is ineffective in lowering PTH, use a calcimimetic: cinacalcet 30 to 90 mg/d (unless the patient has hypocalcemia).